tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 ## Encoder

 The encoder of a Seq2seq network is a [**Recurrent Neural Network**](https://en.wikipedia.org/wiki/Recurrent_neural_network).
-Recurrent network can process model a sequence of related data (sentence in our case) using the same set of weights.
-To do this, RNN uses it's output from a previous step as input along with input from the sequence.
+A recurrent network can process model a sequence of related data (sentence in our case) using the same set of weights.
+To do this, RNN uses its output from a previous step as input along with input from the sequence.

-Naive implementation of RNN is subject to problems with a graient for long sequences; therefore, I use [**Long-Short Term Memory**](https://en.wikipedia.org/wiki/Long_short-term_memory) as recurrent module.
-You should not care about it's implementation since it already implemented in PyTorch: [nn.LSTM](https://pytorch.org/docs/stable/_modules/torch/nn/modules/rnn.html#LSTM).
-This module allows bi-directional sequence processing out-of-the-box – this allows to capture backward relations in sentence as well as forward relations.
+A naive implementation of RNN is subject to problems with a gradient for long sequences; therefore, I use [**Long-Short Term Memory**](https://en.wikipedia.org/wiki/Long_short-term_memory) as a recurrent module.
+You should not care about its implementation since it already implemented in PyTorch: [nn.LSTM](https://pytorch.org/docs/stable/_modules/torch/nn/modules/rnn.html#LSTM).
+This module allows bi-directional sequence processing out-of-the-box – this allows to capture backward relations in a sentence as well as forward relations.

 Additionally, I use embeddings module to convert word indices into dense vectors.
-This allow to project discreete symbols (words) into continuous space which reflects semantical relations in spatial words positions.
-For this experiment I will not use pretrained word vectors and train this representations using machine translation supervision signal.
-But you may use pretrained word embeddings (for Ukrainian [lang-uk](http://lang.org.ua/en/models/#anchor4) project).
+This allows projecting discrete symbols (words) into continuous space which reflects semantical relations in spatial words positions.
+For this experiment, I will not use pre-trained word vectors and train this representation using machine translation supervision signal.
+But you may use the pre-trained word embeddings (for Ukrainian [lang-uk](http://lang.org.ua/en/models/#anchor4) project).

-To not forget meaning of dimensions for input vectors, usually I leave comments like `# word_inputs: (batch_size, seq_length)`.
-Above means that variable `word_inputs` contains reference to tensor, which has shape `(batch_size, seq_length)`, e.g. it is an array of sequences of length `seq_length`, where array length is `batch_size`.
+To not forget the meaning of dimensions for input vectors, I leave comments like `# word_inputs: (batch_size, seq_length)`.
+Above means that variable `word_inputs` contains a reference to tensor, which has shape `(batch_size, seq_length)`, e.g. it is an array of sequences of length `seq_length`, where array length is `batch_size`.

 ```python